libreworks/caridea-http/README.md

 # caridea-http
-Caridea is a miniscule PHP web application library.
+Caridea is a miniscule PHP application library.
 This shrimpy fellow is what you'd use when you just want some helping hands and not a full-blown framework.

 ![](http://libreworks.com/caridea-100.png)

 This is its HTTP component.
-It includes small utilities for working with [PSR-7](http://www.php-fig.org/psr/psr-7/)HTTP requests and responses, including:
+It includes small utilities for working with [PSR-7](http://www.php-fig.org/psr/psr-7/) HTTP requests and responses, including:

 * An implementation of "[Problem Details for HTTP APIs](https://tools.ietf.org/html/draft-ietf-appsawg-http-problem-00)".
 * A utility to parse common pagination parameters from the request